-Mr Richards is proud to be part of a unique community of learners where every individual is celebrated for who they are and supported to be the best they can be.
+Mr Richards is Brannel's pastoral lead.
+He is proud to be part of a unique community of learners where every individual is celebrated for who they are and supported to be the best they can be.
 He believes that our students are at the heart of our daily work and are the reason we strive to be innovative, reflective and inspire the needs of all learners from reception to Post 16.

 Ms Elizabeth Fletcher